roq-trading/roq-api/README.md

 > verbosity of application logging.
 You may drop this part from the
 > command-line (or use `ROQ_v=0`) to only generate minimal logging.
 >
-> Verbose logging can be very costly, though.
-The previous section
+> Verbose logging can be relatively costly, though.
-> describing `roq-benchmark` will give you more information about the
+> The previous section describing `roq-benchmark` will give you more
-> "cost" of typical messages being logged.
+> information about the "cost" of typical messages being logged.

 Now open another terminal (same host) and activate your Miniconda environment.

 This is how to launch the pong service